We Face a Climate Emergency

 “We are close to the tipping point where global warming becomes irreversible.
 Trump's actions could push the earth over the brink to become like Venus with a temperature of 250 degrees, and raining sulfuric acid."

 Animal agriculture and fossil fuels are devastating our planet.
 We need to take drastic and immediate action.
-This year and decade are crucial if we are going to stop runaway climate chaos with areas of the world too hot to live in, with disease vectors spreading, ecological and agricultural systems breaking down and possibly leading to mass starvation, and more frequent and severe extreme weather events from hurricanes, floods, forest fires to droughts and sea level rise.
+This year and decade are crucial if we are going to stop runaway climate chaos.
+There are more frequent and severe extreme weather events from hurricanes, floods, forest fires to droughts and sea level rise.
+Increasingly there will be areas of the world too hot to live in.
+Disease vectors are spreading with rising temperatures.
+Ecological and agricultural systems could break down and possibly lead to mass starvation.

 We must end animal agriculture and reforest the Earth to bring down the atmospheric carbon content.